ire123/sql-hw1/README.md

 and give instructions on how to populate the database.

 To create this database
-Open up psql in the directory of these files and run these commands
+Open up psql in the directory of these files and run these commands.

 \i pagila-schema.sql
 \i pagila-insert-data.sql